MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-lro.md

 ## Next steps

-Now that you've familiarized yourself with the long-running APIs in the Azure SDK for Java, consider reviewing how [serialization](serialization.md) is exposed to developers.
-Understanding this will make developing applications where you need to bring your own data models to Azure much easier!
+Now that you've familiarized yourself with the long-running APIs in the Azure SDK for Java, consider reviewing the [proxying](java-sdk-proxying.md) documentation to learn how to further customize the HTTP client being used.